 Therefore, when a computer that will access from the internal network to the external network wants to access a network that does not exist in the routers’ routing table, the Router automatically uses the Route and transmits IP packets.

-Cisco Router Route Example
+Cisco Router Default Route Example

-For a better understanding of the default routing logic in the router, carefully examine the following image.
+For a better understanding of the default route logic in the router, carefully examine the following image.
 A static route is configured in R1 in the following image.
 Thus, unrecognized networks will be routed directly from R1 to R2.

 In small or large network topology, a route must be configured.
 Otherwise, IP packets will always drop when accessing unknown networks.